Updated: May 4, 2026

 Multi-camera considerations:

-If using multiple cameras, ensure consistent settings across all devices
+If you’re using multiple cameras, keep consistent settings across all devices

 Consider how different angles will cut together in editing